The Old Confederate Cemetery in Lynchburg Virginia, a Resting Place for the Civil War Dead From the North and South

 The PEST HOUSE MEDICAL MUSEUM

-The Pest House Medical Museum is nearby, and includes a room with a realistic depiction of what was at the time called the House of Pestilence, which was a quarantine hospital in Lynchburg run by a Doctor John J. Terrell.
+There is a small museum called the Pest House Medical Museum located nearby, and it includes a room with a realistic depiction of what was at the time called the House of Pestilence.
+This was actually a quarantine hospital during this period of time run by a Doctor John J. Terrell.

 As you can tell from the pictures here, most of the grave markers are marked in abbreviations of the dead soldiers name, as well as the Confederate Army unit and state that they served for.